indeterminateoutcomesstudios/stardust-rpg/README.rst

 ======================= ===================================================================
 Archetype               Description
 ======================= ===================================================================
-Valiant                 Advantage on Leadership and Diplomacy.
-Party has disadvantage on
+Valiant                 Advantage on Leadership, Diplomacy, and resisting Fear.
+Party has
-                        Deception rolls within sight of character.
+                        disadvantage on Deception rolls within sight of character.
 Junker                  Advantage on Tinker and Utility.
 Disadvantage on ``ATH``.
                         Tinker ability can be used to attempt to build utility items, within GM discretion.